mckean1/Legacies/IMPLEMENTED_SYSTEMS_LIST.md

 Current status notes:
 - `Species` has simple monthly growth and scarcity decline rates
 - `PopulationGroup` tracks size, support pressure, and health
+- this is the early population pressure foundation, not the full survival/movement/recovery pressure ownership described in `PRESSURES.md`
 - `PopulationSystem` applies deterministic ecological response each month

 ---